Bikini Kill

 Bikini Kill is an American punk rock band formed in Olympia, Washington, in October 1990.
 The group originally consisted of singer and songwriter Kathleen Hanna, guitarist Billy Karren, bassist Kathi Wilcox, and drummer Tobi Vail.

 The band pioneered the riot grrrl movement, with feminist lyrics and fiery performances.
 Their music is characteristically abrasive and hardcore-influenced.

-After two full-length albums, several EPs and two compilations, they disbanded in 1997.
-The band reunited for tours in 2019 and 2022, with Erica Dawn Lyle on guitar in place of Karren.
+After five major releases (two full-length albums, one split album, one EP, and one demo album), they disbanded in 1997.
+The band reunited briefly in 2017, and then on a more permanent basis in 2019, with various musicians in place of Karren.

-Career
+History

+1990 – 1997: Formation and career

 Bikini Kill formed in Olympia, Washington, in October 1990, by Kathleen Hanna (vocals), Billy Karren (guitar), Kathi Wilcox (bass), and Tobi Vail (drums).
 Hanna, Vail, and Wilcox met while attending The Evergreen State College in Washington.
 Hanna also published a fanzine called Bikini Kill for their first tours in 1991.
 The band wrote songs together and encouraged a female-centric environment at their shows, urging women to come to the front of the stage and handing out lyric sheets to them.
 Hanna would also dive into the crowd to personally remove male hecklers.
 Such male concertgoers would often verbally and physically assault Hanna during shows when the tickets were still inexpensive and easily procured.
 However, the band's reach included large male audiences as well as young women.

 Fellow riot grrrl musician Lois Maffeo originally adopted Bikini Kill as a band name, inspired by the 1967 B-movie The Million Eyes of Sumuru.
 She and her friend Margaret Doherty used the name for a one-off performance in the late 1980s where they donned faux fur punk cave girl costumes.
 Vail liked the name and appropriated it after Maffeo settled on the band name Cradle Robbers.